 The strong performance in the silver price has been a welcome contrast for silver investors in comparison to previous years.
 For most commodities, supply and demand fundamentals dominate price behaviour, however this does not always apply to silver and gold because of their monetary qualities and reactions to macroeconomic factors.
-Although the price of silver can be strongly linked to gold, silver differs from gold in the fact that it is also considered to be an industrial metal and can also be linked to the performance of base metals production and industrial demeand.
+Although the price of silver can be strongly linked to gold, silver differs from gold in the fact that it is also considered to be an industrial metal and can also be linked to the performance of base metals production and industrial demand.
 That said a gold: silver divergence can emerge when the macroeconomic environment deteriorates, however because of its lower liquidity, silver can outperform gold in the event of a financial crisis.
-The chart below reflects the gold to silver ratio as of May 18, 2020, being approximately 1:105 ounces, with the 1-year average being 1:92.1 and the 20-year average being approximately 1:64 ounces.
+The gold to silver ratio as of the date of this MD&A is approximately 1:68 ounces, with the 1-year high of 1:100 and a low of 1:63 ounces.